WWE News: Finn Balor Reveals Retirement Plans

 The superstar has also been acknowledging his pre-WWE days recently.
 As documented by Ringside News, he mentioned NJPW and CMLL pay-per-views in response to a tweet by WWE on FOX, which referenced Balor as the only superstar to compete at every WWE and NXT event.

 However, Balor has been showing shades of his NJPW persona, Prince Devitt, in recent weeks.
-He teased a future Bullet Club reunion on last week’s NXT during a segment involving his old cohorts AJ Styles, Karl Anderson and Luke Gallows.
+He teased a future Bullet Club reunion on last week’s NXT, during a segment involving his old cohorts AJ Styles, Karl Anderson, and Luke Gallows.

 There have been rumors of Balor forming a new faction since his heel turn, and while he hasn’t ruled out doing something with his former teammates, he’s stated in recent interviews that he’d rather come up with something fresh and new.

-While many fans would like to see Balor reunite with Styles and co. before he retires, the thought of him forming a new stable with current NXT heels is just as exciting.
+While many fans would like to see Balor reunite with his Bullet Club buddies before he retires, the thought of him forming a new stable with current NXT heels may be just as exciting.

 Delivered To Your INBOX